Sajid Ali (Sindh cricketer)

-Sajid Ali (born 1 July 1963) is a former Pakistani cricketer who played 13 ODIs between 1984 and 1997.
+Sajid Ali (born 1 July 1963) is a Pakistani former cricketer who played 13 One Day Internationals (ODIs) between 1984 and 1997.

 He had an unusually extended first-class cricket career, from 1982/83 until his last match for Pakistan Customs in December 2005, a period of 22 years.
 For the majority of his first-class career he played for National Bank of Pakistan for whom he scored over 10,000 runs, a record for the team.

-Sajid Ali played 13 one-day internationals for Pakistan over almost as many years without ever producing a performance to suggest that he would be a regular in the side.
+Sajid Ali played 13 ODIs for Pakistan over almost as many years without ever producing a performance to earn a regular spot in the side.
 In 12 ODI innings he only scraped 130 runs, with a best of 28.
 His first-class career was as prolonged, stretching over 22 seasons.

 In February 2020, he was named in Pakistan's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.